alexandre101006/methodology-for-CIRAIG/README.md

 **All resources necessary for the assembling of the Vehicle Components and the vehicle itself are grouped in the final Assembling Vehicle process.** Electricity, water and heat inputs are calculated based on the mass of the vehicle we are "building".

 ### From real life to POLARIIS+
-Real process tree // Generic process tree.
-Table of the parameters and definitions.

 ### Gap analysis
 ### Future progress